- Learning about Chinese folk art

 - Applying underglazes and glazes

-slab, three-dimensional, scratch and slip, greenware, bisque ware, underglazes, glaze
+slab, scratch and slip method, greenware, bisque ware, underglazes, glaze

 Click here to view additional information about working with clay.
-Click here and scroll down to see three examples of Chinese wall pockets.
+Click here and scroll down to see four examples of Chinese wall pockets.

 Ceramic wall pockets were once widely used in China.
 It is believed that they were hung on the walls of inner courtyards and used to hold chopsticks, plants, or flowers.
 Although other cultures also produced similar works with different motifs, the Chinese were able to portray animals and the natural world in an expressive manner that is direct and can be appreciated by children.